plugwash/autoforwardportergit/README.md

 as the parent.
 If it doesn't find any then it will import the package with an orphan history.

+If the parent is found to be a version that is not yet imported but is in the list of packages to import (this can happen when packages are backported, such that the parent has a higher version than the package being processed) then the parent version will be pushed to the start of the list.

 Pooltogit operates on a whitelist of packages.
 Unlike it's predecessor dscdirtogit it is able to follow history across package name changes.